keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 I severely took for granted the uptime that a third party service could give me.
 It’s making me rethink what the total cost of what third party hosting actually looks like, not only in terms of dollars and nebulous ideals, but more importantly in terms of peace of mind.
 Terms such as _will the promotion committee be able to see that writeup I referred them to?_ I would absolutely benefit from hosting my website from my _bastion server_ instead, but perhaps after I reread `linode`'s service agreements to allay my confounding mind.

 Regarding nebulous ideals, Copilot makes a very strong case for treating [data as a form of labor](https://www.brookings.edu/blog/techtank/2018/02/21/should-we-treat-data-as-labor-lets-open-up-the-discussion/).
 At the time of this writing, Wed Dec 8, 2021, Copilot is in technical review and accessible via waitlist.
-I can't find any mention of licensing cost or whether there will be paid vs community editions.
-If Copilot is available as an exclusively free service then I believe it stands as an excellent reinvestment back into the community and profession as a whole.
-If someone is paying for it then we are collectively exploited within some legally-accepted gray area because we agreed to be.[^tos]
+I can't find any mention of licensing cost, or whether there will be a distinction beetween paid and community editions.
+If Copilot is available as an exclusively free service, then I believe it stands as an excellent reinvestment back into the community and profession as a whole.
+If someone is paying for Copilot, then we are collectively exploited within some legally-accepted gray area, because we agreed to be.[^tos]

 ## Stepping back

-I still use GitHub professionally and for open source projects hosted there.
+I still use GitHub professionally, and for open source projects hosted there.
 I realize that being a principled curmudgeon sometimes means that I’m only that.
 Obviously there also exists a sort of cognitive dissonance in regards to contributing to open source works in the context of labor.
-Regardless, I gave myself a learning opportunity and I consequently don’t use GitHub as a personal consumer now.
+Regardless, I gave myself a learning opportunity, and I consequently don’t use GitHub as a personal consumer now.
 I suppose that was my goal after all.

 I might give Copilot a go soon.
 I'm reading some good things about how it cuts through boilerplate like a hot knife through butter.
-Reviews such as this help me conceptualize how it might fit into my own workflow especially now that I've had time to step back.
+Reviews such as this help me conceptualize how it might fit into my own workflow, and that its role is more augmentation than replacement.
+Especially now that I've had time to step back.
 I would be over the moon to have an intelligent assist for the boring parts of my job.
 I suppose that was GitHub's goal, too.

 On the lighter side, being professionally out and telling people that my website is coming out of the closet gives me a certain subversive glee that I never realized I needed.
-It's a great lead into how the computer got there.
+It's a great lead into how the computer got there, too.

 For now, I host my source code at [bitsof.thisfieldwas.green](https://bitsof.thisfieldwas.green).
 My website source repository is directly accessible from [keywordsalad/thisfieldwas.green](https://bitsof.thisfieldwas.green/keywordsalad/thisfieldwas.green).